robinyancey/ML_intro/README.md

 * ML homework
   *  Will be sent as Google Drive links through announcements in Canvas.
   *  Should be submitted through Canvas Homework tab once complete.
-* Text or email questions anytime (I respond quick).
+* Text or email questions anytime, (I respond quick).

 Course Grading Weights
 4 Assignments (20% each)	80%